viperproject/viper-roots/README.md

 ## Installation

 To check and explore the formalization, you need to download the Isabelle theorem prover.
-The formalization has been tested on Isabelle 2024 (which is not the latest one), which you can download from [here](https://isabelle.in.tum.de/website-Isabelle2022/dist/) (there are executables for Linux, Mac, Windows).
+The formalization has been tested on Isabelle 2024, which you can download from [here](https://isabelle.in.tum.de/website-Isabelle2024/dist/) (there are executables for Linux, Mac, Windows).

 This repository is split into separate subpackages linked via Isabelle sessions.
 To setup the development, you have to register these sessions with Isabelle